kthpanor/vlxman/docs/refstate.md

 ...
 @end
 ```

-Download a [text format](../input_files/biphenyl-scf.inp) type of input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.
+Download a {download}`text format <../input_files/biphenyl-scf.inp>` type of input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.

 ```{image} ../images/biphenyl.png
 :alt: cover